mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 If you want to get fancy, look into interactive dashboarding tools like [Bokeh](https://bokeh.org/) or [Plotly](https://plotly.com/).
 These tools let the user interact with the plot, such as getting more information about a point by hovering over it, or regenerating data in the plot by clicking on drop-down menus or dragging sliders.

-#### Descriptive statistics
+### Descriptive statistics
 While you may be chomping at the bit to get to machine learning, I think a solid understanding of [descriptive statistics](https://conjointly.com/kb/descriptive-statistics/) should come first.
+In contrast to inferential statistics, descriptive statistics involves summarizing the data you have, as opposed to making inferences about a broader population.
-You'll often need to efficiently describe data to others, which is where descriptive stats comes in.
+<span style='color:red'>Work on this... </span> You'll often need to efficiently describe data to others, which is where descriptive stats comes in.
 Thankfully, the basics should cover you for most data science applications.

 It's critical to be able to quantify what the data looks like.
 Is the data normally distributed, unimodal or bimodal, skewed left or right?
 What's a typical value, and how much do the data vary from that value?
 Think of descriptive stats as the "hard numbers" pair to data visualization.
 Being able to quickly communicate these metrics will provide an intuition for the data that helps identify outliers, such as data quality issues.